Upcoming Events

 Join artists-educators from colleges across the state for a conversation moderated by 516 ARTS Program Director Viola Arduini exploring the multiplicities of teaching and learning across generations, cultures, and disciplines.
 Jazmin Novak (Diné, Art Studio, IAIA), Carissa Samaniego (Art Studio, NMSU), James Rivera (Yaqui, Art Studio, IAIA), and Marcella Ernest(Ojibwe, Art History, UNM), will share their experiences and perspectives on what unique connections can be built between learners and teachers, and what is shared in the cross-pollination that nourishes the next generations of artists.

-Young Curators: Breaking Chains, SITE Santa Fe, Santa Fe, NM
+Young Curators: Breaking Chains - SITE Santa Fe, NM

 SITE Santa Fe is pleased to present an exhibition of 23 artists and 34 artworks curated by our 2023 cohort of Young Curators exploring growth, healing, and intergenerational trauma.